STREAM3/pyISC/README.md

 `>> jupyter notebook`

-Click on `pyISC_tutorial.ipynb` in the web page opened in a web browser
+Click on `pyISC_tutorial.ipynb` in the web page that was opened in a web browser.